SugarFreeDoNoSo/Astrojs-CLI/README.md

-# Astro-CLI
+# astrx

 A CLI tool for automatically generating components, layouts, and APIs in Astro projects.

 ## Description

-Astro-CLI allows you to quickly create components, layouts, and API endpoints following Astro naming conventions and structure, as well as automatically updating pages to include the new elements.
+astrx allows you to quickly create components, layouts, and API endpoints following Astro naming conventions and structure, as well as automatically updating pages to include the new elements.

 ## Features